Mafia (1996 film): Plot

 The commissioner assigns Inspector Bhagat Singh to investigate the case, but is later killed by Gawda with DCP Pawar's help.
 After learning his death, Bhagat's brothers Ajit, an army soldier and Jai, an unemployed man decide to take vengeance on Gawda and the police corruption.
-How does the brothers complete their vengeance forms the rest of the plot.
+How the brothers complete their vengeance forms the rest of the plot.

 Background

 This film is heavily influenced by 1990s Hollywood action films with a common theme of police corruption and a mafia dominating the government, but using a comedic style.
 The music for the film is by the famous duo Anand–Milind, with lyrics written by Sameer.
 The film features songs such as "Dil Mera Deewana Dhahdke", "Duniya Nazaray", "Yeh Dil Yeh Paagal Dil" and "Is Ladki Ne Mera".
 The film premiered on 24 May 1996 and was released by Prathima Films.
 It has since been released on DVD by Eros Entertainment.